datrived/Epilepsy-Mobile-Application-Supporting-platform/README.md

 The Model and The assets are not final because of the changing requirements.

+The log file is weekly work log file to keep track of the work done.

 The main Image which describes the work is